Satavahana dynasty: Coinage

 The Satavahanas were the earliest Indian rulers to issue their own coins with portraits of their rulers, starting with king Gautamiputra Satakarni, a practice derived from that of the Western Kshatrapas he defeated.
 The Western Satraps themselves had been following the features of the coins of the Indo-Greek kings to the northwest.

 Thousands of lead, copper and potin Satavahana coins have been discovered in the Deccan region; a few gold and silver coins are also available.
 These coins do not feature uniform design or size, and suggest that multiple minting locations existed within the Satavahana territory, leading to regional differences in coinage.

 The coin legends of the Satavahanas, in all areas and all periods, used a Prakrit dialect without exception.
-In addition, some reverse coin legends are in Dravidian (similar to the Tamil and Telugu languages), in the Dravidian script (similar to the Brahmi script apart from a few variations).
+In addition, some reverse coin legends are in Dravidian (much more similar to Tamil than Telugu, in the Dravidian script (similar to the Brahmi script apart from a few variations).

 Several coins carry titles or matronyms that were common to multiple rulers (e.g. Satavahana, Satakarni, and Pulumavi), so the number of rulers attested by coinage cannot be determined with certainty.
 The names of 16 to 20 rulers appear on the various coins.
 Some of these rulers appear to be local elites rather than the Satavahana monarchs.

 The Satavahana coins give unique indications as to their chronology, language, and even facial features (curly hair, long ears and strong lips).
 They issued mainly lead and copper coins; their portrait-style silver coins were usually struck over coins of the Western Kshatrapa kings.
 The Satavahana coins also display various traditional symbols, such as elephants, lions, horses and chaityas (stupas), as well as the "Ujjain symbol", a cross with four circles at the end.